The Rules on Employing People

 Enlisting the services of other people on an ad hoc basis is easy; they can invoice you for their time, perhaps as ‘consultancy’, and you simply count this as a deductible cost.
 However, entering into an employment contract that satisfies the demands of UK employment law is slightly more difficult.
 There are a number of important factors to consider, primary amongst which is pay.

 As an employer, you have a duty to adhere to the National Minimum Wage.
-The minimum amount that you are required to pay depends on the age of the employee: those aged between 16 and 18 must receive at least £3.40 an hour; those aged between 18 and 21 at least £4.60 an hour; and those aged 22 and above must receive at least £5.52 an hour.
+The minimum amount that you are required to pay depends on the age of the employee.
+As of October 2011 the rates are as follows:

 As an employer, you also have a responsibility to abide by additional elements of UK tax law.
 In particular, may have an obligation to make Class 1 National Insurance Contributions (NICs), as well as deducting income tax and employee NICs from pay packets via the Pay As You Earn (PAYE) system.
 These deductions must then be passed to HMRC on a monthly or quarterly basis.